adrianabreu/titsa-gtfs-api/README.md

 limit 5
 ```

-In the query there are two params defined using the template tinybird provides and we perform all the needed input params at once.
+In the query there are two parameters defined using the template tinybird provides and all the query is done at once.

+So we click on "publish as api" and that's it.
+We got an api.
+(I also expected some more steps, but no, seriously, that's all).

 # 3. Exploring results

 Now that is ready I want to try it, I will start downloading postman and then...

 Oh wait, tinybird includes swagger!
 (Just click in view api on top right and then 'open in swagger' and the bottom)

 ![loading data](./imgs/swagger.png)